espegun/AWS/how_to_lambdas/README.md

 Some typical policies which :
 `AWSLambdaBasicExecutionRole` - Existing Role which .....

-Before creating the lambda function; go to IAM, create a role, add one or more *(permission) policies* like `AWSLambdaBasicExecutionRole`  and give the role a name, e.g. `lambda-role`.

 The lambda function must be given a suitable *execution role*, which allows it to access the necessary resources.